Diversity & Accessibility Scholarship

 The Diversity & Accessibility Scholarship Program is designed to support people facing financial hardship, those who have faced systemic oppression, and those whose voices are underrepresented.
 We are committed to increasing the diversity of our community in terms of race, ethnicity, gender identity, sexual orientation, age, financial status, neurodiversity, and persons with special needs, among others.

-Applicants who are awarded a scholarship will receive a full or a half scholarship for one of the following programs each term, according to their selection:
+Applicants who are awarded a scholarship will receive a full or a half scholarship for the program they select.
+The programs we offer scholarships for may vary from term to term.
+This term, we are offering scholarships for the following programs:

 Please review our FAQs and Selection Process before applying.